watson/dns-txt/README.md

   specified in [section
   6.5](https://tools.ietf.org/html/rfc6763#section-6.5).

-### `.decode(buffer)`
+### `.decode(buffer, [offset])`

-Takes a single buffer and returns a decoded key/value object.
+Takes a buffer and returns a decoded key/value object.
+If an offset is passed as the second argument the object should be decoded from that byte offset.
+The byte offset defaults to `0`.
 Note that all keys will be lowercased and all values will be Buffer objects.

 ### `.encodingLength(obj)`